 The good news is that the 2 required elements (mainframe and PC), are usually already protected by the general corporate security policy!
 Moreover, the communication between the user’s device and the HTTP server hosted on the mainframe can very easily be secured by using HTTPS protocols.

 One thing is sure: there will be a “post” COVID19.
 We could see a resurgence of the crisis in countries where things have settled down, sending back home millions of workers.
 But even if we don’t, home working will rise in the next months, and companies need to prepare their infrastructure.

-From what we learned from our customers during these past months, being ready means having a light, standard, and secured 3270 Terminal Emulation solution.
+From what we learned from our customers during these past months, being ready means having a light, standard, and secured TN3270 Emulation solution.